1960: “I’m Sorry” by 15-year-old Brenda Lee was released. It became her third top 10 single on the US charts as well as her first to reach #1.

 1972: Roxy Music played their first gig at the Great Western Express Festival in England, an event marred by heavy rain and high winds.

 1975: The Who recorded “Squeeze Box” at Shepperton Sound Stage on Ronnie Lane’s Mobile Studio in Surrey, England.
-Later included on the band’s Who By Numbers LP, the song had originally been intended for a television special planned in 1974, in which the group’s performance was to be accompanied by one hundred topless women playing accordions.
+Later included on the band’s seventh studio album, Who By Numbers, the song was originally intended for a television special planned in 1974, in which the group’s performance were to be accompanied by one hundred topless women playing accordions.

 1978: Led Zeppelin reconvened in Stockholm to begin work on the band’s eighth studio album, In Through the Out Door.
 With guitarist Jimmy Page in the middle of a heroin addiction and drummer John Bonham struggling with alcoholism, it was left to singer Robert Plant and bassist and keyboardist John Paul Jones to direct the group through the album’s sessions.
 It was also the band’s last album with Bonham.

 1979: Peter Frampton released his sixth studio album, Where I Should Be.

 1980: Peter Gabriel released his third self-titled album.
 Commonly referred to as Gabriel’s “Melt” album based on the album’s cover image, it has been acclaimed as his artistic breakthrough as a solo artist.